OpenDroneMap/ODM/README.md

 A web interface and API to OpenDroneMap is currently under active development in the [WebODM](https://github.com/OpenDroneMap/WebODM) repository.

+## Video Support

+Currently we have an experimental feature that uses ORB_SLAM to render a textured mesh from video.
+It is only supported on Ubuntu 14.04 on machines with X11 support.
+See the [wiki](https://github.com/OpenDroneMap/OpenDroneMap/wiki/Reconstruction-from-Video)for details on installation and use.

 ## Examples

 Coming soon...